labicon/ros2_turtlebot_icon/README.md

 From the directory `turtlebot_icon_ws`, build all packages by running: `colcon build --symlink-install`.
 Then setup the environment (need to do this every time you close the terminal): `source install/setup.bash`.
 Run the node (for example, for turtlebot `miriel`): `ros2 turtlebot_icon sub_redis_node miriel`.

+## Check battery status
+For example, to check oogway's battery, do: `ros2 topic echo /oogway/battery_state`.
+Messages will take a while to show up.

 ## Drive your Turtlebots